GOMX-3 (GomSpace Express-3)

 The overall satellite layout is shown in Figure 2.
 The bottom 1U of the satellite is dedicated to the OBC, COM, and EPS subsystems, while the middle 1U houses the ADCS, the ADS-B receiver, and the SOFT (aka SDR) radio.
 The upper 1U contains the X-band transmitter and the further ADCS support hardware.
 Externally, the satellite uses interstage boards to mount the fine sun sensors and collect sensor data from the solar panels.
 The stack breakout boards are used to electrically connect the 1U stacks.
 Additionally, GOMX-3 uses five RF antennas mounted on various external faces.

-AstroFein RW-1 is nanosatellite reaction wheel assembled in a tetrahedron configuration aboard GOMX-3.
+- AstroFein RW-1 is a nanosatellite reaction wheel assembled in a tetrahedron configuration aboard GOMX-3.
 The AstroFein WDE driver board is used to control four of these wheels.

 The primary communications system of the satellite is a half-duplex UHF transceiver operating in the 435-438 MHz range to reach a nominal data rate of 9.6 kbit/s.
 The satellite makes use of a CubeSat Space Protocol, a network-type protocol implemented by all subsystems across the space link and the ground system, easing the integration and testing of systems as well as simplifying operations since every component is assigned a node with access to command resources available within the network.